FacuBotta/FacuBotta/README.md

 Every time I start a new project it's easy for me to lose track of time and spend hours and hours in front of the computer until I finish it 😄 ⚡⚡⚡⚡.

 - 🔭 I’m currently studying in ADRAR Centre de Formation.
-- 🌱 I’m currently learning C++, JavaScript, HTML, React, PHP, and more 😄
+- 🌱 I’m currently learning CSS, JavaScript, HTML, React, PHP, and more 😄
 - 👯 I’m looking for a Stage
 - ⚡ I love the code ✨✨